 By default, making a backup of your iPhone, using iTunes or Finder, to your computer, will create a folder full of unreadable content.
 Check out our support article if you would like to find iPhone backups on your PC or Mac.
 To view files from your backups in a readable (and copy-able) format, you need a helping hand from a piece of software like iBackup Extractor.

 Follow the steps below to access and view the files in a backup of your iPhone...

-If you've ever synced your iPhone with iTunes (or Finder if you are using macOS Catalina) on your computer, a backup will have been made of your device, which contains your iPhone photos, messages, contacts, notes and other iPhone data. iBackup Extractor allows you to access the contents of the backup, and even extract files from the backup to your computer in a readable format.
+If you've ever synced your iPhone with iTunes (or Finder if you are using macOS Catalina or higher) on your computer, a backup will have been made of your device, which contains your iPhone photos, messages, contacts, notes and other iPhone data. iBackup Extractor allows you to access the contents of the backup, and even extract files from the backup to your computer in a readable format.

 Select the backup which you'd like to browse the contents of.
 The backup will be loaded, and you can explore!